IJW2021/MyPortfolio/OOIS/Unit02.md

 ### Week Two [week Duo]

-In Week two we continued to look at the reasons why Information systems fail and had the first Zoom meeting of the module where we covered a couple of cases of IT systems failures along with finding out that fighter Jets 🛩 have USB ports 😀 that was a new one. along with the meeting
+In Week two we continued to look at the reasons why Information systems fail and had the first Zoom meeting of the module where we covered a couple of cases of IT systems failures along with finding out that fighter Jets 🛩 have USB ports 😀 that was a new one.

 **Key Weekly Learning**